 Founded in 1965, the American College of Veterinary Surgeons now includes more than 1,470 Diplomates.
 These individuals who have been accepted and accredited by this College have taken it upon themselves to attain additional skills and techniques in the world of animal surgery.
 They are now the best of the best when it comes to surgery.
 Not only have they completed four years of veterinary medical schooling, but they have also been required to spend an additional four years of advanced medical and surgical training.
 That in and of itself is a HUGE commitment.

 The Take Home

-Now this does not mean that every surgery that your dog may need requires the skills of a board certified surgeon.
-In many cases, there are a number of more “routine” soft tissue or orthopedics surgeries that can adequately be performed by a general practice veterinarian.
+Now, this does not mean that every surgery that your dog may need requires the skills of a board-certified surgeon.
+In many cases, there are several more “routine” soft tissue or orthopedics surgeries that can adequately be performed by a general practice veterinarian.